 did not have a street name.
 The house was built on "Site 2" on a designated

 plot of building land.
 It became known therefore only as Site 2 which, through usage, came to be called "cittoe".
 Eventually the address

 became Cittoe, with no number.
 When Wadman registered the company he combined

 his house name and a shorten form of "electronic" to form Citronic.

-CLAIR BROTHERS After founding brothers Roy and Gene Clair in the mid '60s.
+CLAIR BROTHERS After founding brothers Roy and Gene Clair in 1966.
 See: History Files: The Genesis of Clair Bros to Today

 CROOKWOOD Founded in 1992 by